 This is how the class works:

-We run the classes in a private home, so you are required to take off your shoes and wear slippers, as is the Japanese custom.
+On arrival, you are required to take off your shoes and wear slippers, as is the Japanese custom.
 We start on the dot at 10 a.m. when Kei shows everyone how to make dashi stock.
-Then we make all the dishes together (click here for class schedule), all at the same time, so everyone is involved.
+Then we make all the dishes together (click here for 2014 class schedule), all at the same time, so everyone is involved.
 You will have time to look at what others are doing, and we encourage learning from each other, asking questions and participation.
 We make an effort to make the small group situation work, and with about eight people, it's usualy a lovely experience.

 We feel the Socratic method is best, and actual "doing" is the best way to learn.
-There are always differences in skill and knowledge levels, so we assume nothing (except in our Kaiseki classes, where will will assume some familiarity with Japanese cuisine, presentation, and cooking methods).
+There are always differences in skill and knowledge levels, so we assume nothing (except in our Kaiseki classes, where will will assume some familiarity with Japanese cuisine).

-After cooking, usually around 12 noon, we take some time with presentation (an essential part of Japanese cuisine) and then we all sit down to eat together.
+After cooking, we take some time with presentation (an essential part of Japanese cuisine) and then we all sit down to eat together.
 If there is food left over, most people like to take some home to their families, and then we clean up together and we're finished by 2 p.m.

 All recipes are provided, and you only need to bring an apron.
 We encourage photo taking only after we've finished cooking (for sanitary reasons).